gg-1414/artform-frontend/README.md

 Live demo: https://artform-app.herokuapp.com/

+### Log in as a bidder by clicking "Bidder"

+Email: juan@gmail.com

+Password: 123

+(Artist log in is currently still in progress.)

 ## Idea:

 This comes from a personal problem.
 In college, I tried to sell my art to make some extra cash.
 I used a site called Society6, a platform that allows artists to sell their art, where they would handle the transactions as well as make the print and ship it.
 Sounds great and all, but I realized that I only made about 10% of the profits.
 An $18.99 print would leave me with about $2.